How to Find, Choose, & Use

 Look for bright, fresh looking leaves without obvious tears or signs of wilting.
 Avoid leaves with yellow edges as they’re likely to be bitter.
 Choose smaller leaves/stems if possible, as they’ll be more tender.

-Eaten cooked or raw; cooked is more common.
+Eaten cooked or raw, though cooked is much more common.

-Short Term: Unwashed in a breathable/open plastic bag in the crisper drawer – 3-5 days
+Short Term: Refrigerate (unwashed, 3-7 days in a breathable bag in the crisper)

 Green/Floral/Bitter – A bit tricky to describe, the flavour is a mix of leafy green and the distinctive floral taste of chrysanthemum (picture chrysanthemum tea, if you’ve had it).
 The flavour is fairly bold and powerful, especially for a leafy green.